ningthoujam-lokhendro/ningthoujam-lokhendro.github.io/_posts/tech/2014-05-10-Flashing-Custom-ROMs-Android.markdown

 * After completing it will reboot and you will be booted to the new install ROM.

 ## Install Google App – GAPP
-After booting into the new shinny android there won`t be any Google apps which include Google Play store to download apps. `Google apps or GAPP` is not included in the firmware because they are not open source and are not license to distribute along with the custom firmwares.
+After booting into the new shinny android there won't be any Google apps which include Google Play store to download apps. `Google apps or GAPP` is not included in the firmware because they are not open source and are not license to distribute along with the custom firmwares.

 If you are using `CynogenMod`, you can [download from here][download from here].
 Choose the one that suits your cynogenmod version.
 They are all signed bits.
 If you are using other firmware, the firmware page will list where to find them.